drichards211/chromatical/README.md

   * [X] Test moving horizontal piano menu to right side of screen instead of left.

 Housekeeping:
+  * [ ] listenPianoTouch() should not re-load API content if the same piano key is played twice in a row.
   * [ ] Some of the JavaScript code can be drier.
   * [ ] JavaScript commenting should be reviewed for clarity.